Home » Dessert » Cinnamon Stewed Pears

 A hand stirs a dark liquid in a white pot with a wooden spoon; a cinnamon stick is visible in the liquid.

-In a pot, combine ½ cup of brown sugar with 1 cup of water and a cinnamon stick.
+Step 2: In a small pot, combine ½ cup of brown sugar with 1 cup of water and a cinnamon stick.
 Stir until the sugar is fully dissolved.

 Sliced apples simmering in a saucepan with bubbling liquid, viewed from above.